masumrumi/masumrumi/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

+Masum Rumi, A Data Scientist based on New York, US.
+He has years of experience of working with data.
+He specializes in AWS, Spark, Python, Java and Java Script.
+One of his favorite past time is working on web development.
+He likes to build stuff.

 <!---
 masumrumi/masumrumi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.